Last Updated on August 10, 2022 by Dr Gustavo Assatourians DDS

 - Diseases that cause movement disorders: such as epilepsy.

-Relationship between epilepsy and bruxism
+Relationship between epilepsy and teeth grinding

 Neurologists at Vithas Nisa Hospitals have warned that sleep disorders in children, such as insomnia, sleepwalking, night terrors, bruxism, and rhythmic movements may be related to a seizure that makes it difficult to rest.